curl/everything-curl/cmdline/passwords.md

 Several potentially bad things are going on here.
-First, we are entering a password on the command line and the command line might be readable for other users on the same system (assuming you have a multi-user system). curl will help minimize that risk by trying to blank out passwords from process listings.
+First, we are entering a password on the command line and the command line might be readable for other users on the same system (assuming you have a multi-user system). curl helps minimize that risk by trying to blank out passwords from process listings.

 One way to avoid passing the user name and password on the command line is to instead use a [.netrc file](../usingcurl/netrc.md) or a [config file](configfile.md).
-You can also use the `-u` option without specifying the password, and then curl will instead prompt the user for it when it runs.
+You can also use the `-u` option without specifying the password, and then curl instead prompts the user for it when it runs.

 ## Network leakage